The Good Food Guide

 The Good Food Guide is a guide to the best restaurants, pubs and cafés in Great Britain.
-The first edition was published in 1952 and covered the years 1951-1952.
-Initially published once every two years, the Good Food Guide was then published annually from 1969 until 2000.
+The first edition was published in 1952 and covered the years 1951–1952.
+Initially published every two years, the Good Food Guide was then published annually from 1969 until 2021.

+Over its existence in print, the number of establishments included in the Good Food Guide steadily rose, from 484 entries in its first volume, to 750 in the 1961 volume, 1200 in the 1971 volume, and from 2010 until the end of its existence in print, around 1300 entries.

 In October 2021, Adam Hyman purchased The Good Food Guide for an undisclosed sum from Waitrose & Partners.
 The Guide was relaunched in 2022 as a digital product.
 The Guide will no longer be published annually in print but will instead be published in an app that will be continuously updated with new Guide entries along with a The Good Food Guide Weekly digital newsletter, location guides and Club perks and offers.